nitsan-technologies/ns_t3dev/Documentation/PHPUnitTest/PHPUnitTest.md

 > Note: Use your extension's local path instead of `/home/nitsan/Workspace/ns_t3dev` in this location.

+> Note: If you see the error message `ActionController::$internalExtensionService must not be accessed before initialization`, please comment out the flash message in the controller.
+Refer to the screenshot below for guidance.
+.

 ---
 Running unit and functional tests without PHPStorm
 =============================================